-The College of Health Professions and the cardio-respiratory care program expect not only acceptable, but quality academic work and mature behavior from every student, and will accept no less.
+The College of Health Professions and the respiratory care programs expect not only acceptable, but quality academic work and mature behavior from every student, and will accept no less.
 All students are regarded as adult "professionals in training" and are expected to conduct themselves accordingly.